Make a forum Private

 Use One or All Access Settings

-Many companies use just one privacy setting, but you can actually use multiple ones.
+Many companies use just one privacy setting, but you can use multiple if you want.

 - You can allow ANY of the following options, so users can sign in with SSO, from an authorized IP or from an approved email domain.